SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-2-simple-calculations-exam-problems/exam-problems/daily-earnings/daily-earnings.md

 ### Printing the Result

 Finally, we have to print the result on the console.
-We notice that **the number has to be rounded up to the second symbol after the decimal point**.
+We notice that **the number has to be rounded up to the second digit after the decimal point**.
 In order to do that, we can use a **placeholder – an item that will be replaced by a particular value when printing**.
 In C#, a digit surrounded by curly brackets is used for a **placeholder**.
 As **in programming counting starts from 0**, the expression **`{0}`** means that it will be replaced by the first given argument.
 We can format an integer or a floating-point number by using **F** or **f**, which is followed by a whole positive number, specifying the number of digits after the decimal point:

 ![](/assets/chapter-2-2-images/05.Daily-earnings-03.png)